gonzrb/padi/divemaster/8-dive-theory-review/5-gases-underwater.md

     - Under pressure - no bubbles - equilibrium
     - Pressure relieved - the gas comes out of solution
 - If the difference between the dissolved gas and the surrounding pressure is not excessive - the gas comes out slowly
 - If the difference exceeds critical point - bubbles form
+- The human body is comprised mainly of water
+    - Principle underlying decompression sickness and reason for dive tables
+    - Reason to solwly ascent from every dive